StonedEdge/Retro-Lite-CM4/README.md

 a) Download the latest version of RetroPie for the Raspberry Pi 4/400 here (also compatible with CM4): https://retropie.org.uk/download/

-b) Install the WM8960 I2S audio amplifier script, by running the script here: https://github.com/StonedEdge/seeed-voicecard
+b) Run the WM8960 I2S audio amplifier script and install audio drivers: https://github.com/StonedEdge/seeed-voicecard

-c) Install the latest version of WiringPi here: https://github.com/StonedEdge/WiringPi
+c) Install the latest version of WiringPi, compatible with both 64/32-bit OS here: https://github.com/StonedEdge/WiringPi

-d) sudo apt-get install libpng12-dev - install the libpng library
+d) Add config.txt to the /boot directory (overwrite)

-e) cd /home/pi/RetroliteOSD sudo make - compile the Retro Lite CM4 C script
+e) cd /home/pi/RetroliteOSD sudo make - compile the Retro Lite CM4 C code and generate binary

-f) Navigate to the /etc directory and add the below lines to allow the code to run at startup to the rc.local file
+f) Navigate to the /etc directory and add the below lines to the rc.local file, to allow the code to run every time at startup

 cd /home/pi/RetroliteOSD
 sudo ./retrolite &